omnilaboratory/obd/docs/js-sdk-5mins.md

 [Fund channel by bitcoins and tokens](https://omnilaboratory.github.io/obd/#/gui-fund-channel).

-If you want to dive deeper into the internal protocol that how invoice payment works, we suggest you read the [doc here](https://omnilaboratory.github.io/obd/#/gui-pay-invoice)
+If you want to dive deeper into the internal protocol that how the invoice payment works, we suggest you read the [doc here](https://omnilaboratory.github.io/obd/#/gui-pay-invoice)